Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Conclusion and Related Work

-As discussed in the introduction, the literature on quantum causal models (see \eg~\cite{BarrettLorenzOreshkov2019}) is vast.
-An early definition of Quantum Bayesian Nets---quite different from the one we consider---is given by Tucci~\cite{Tucci1995}, where amplitudes replace probabilities.
-We focus on the work by Henson, Lal, and Pusey~\cite{GBN2014}, that introduces a notion of \emph{Generalized Bayesian Networks} including the quantum case; recent work in the same line is~\cite{KhannaAnsanelliPuseyWolfe2024}.
-It is based on the framework developped in~\cite{10.1103/PhysRevA.80.022339}.
-A closely connected formalism is that in~\cite{Fritz2012}, which focus on (quantum) nonlocality in scenarios with several quantum sources.
-We have only cited~\cite{LeiferSpekkens2013}, but we mention that a large body of work studies quantum extension of Bayes' rule and Bayesian inference into the setting of quantum mechanics and quantum foundations.
-This is beyond the scope of our work.
+As discussed in the introduction, the literature on quantum causal models (see \eg~\cite{BarrettLorenzOreshkov2019} and references therein) is vast and multifaceted.
+We favor the \emph{inference} perspective propounded in~\cite{LeiferSpekkens2013}, a work which is preliminary to QBNs~\cite{GBN2014}.
+While we only cite~\cite{LeiferSpekkens2013}, a substantial body of work studies quantum extension of Bayes' rule and Bayesian inference in quantum mechanics and quantum foundations.
+This is however beyond the scope of our work.

-Finally, we mention that \cite{GBN2014} exploits the framework of \emph{quantum networks}, developed in~\cite{10.1103/PhysRevA.80.022339}.
-We stress however that \emph{quantum networks} (in \cite{10.1103/PhysRevA.80.022339}) and quantum Bayesian Networks are similarly named but different frameworks.
-The former, in particular, cannot encode BNs: a classical operational-probabilistic theory (in \cite{10.1103/PhysRevA.80.022339}) is not a BN (see the discussion in \cite{GBN2014}, Section 3.1 and Example10).
+Our goal is a \emph{conservative} extension of Bayesian networks to the quantum setting.
+An early definition of quantum Bayesian networks---quite different from the one we consider---is given by Tucci~\cite{Tucci1995}, where amplitudes replace probabilities.
+We focus on the work by Henson, Lal, and Pusey~\cite{GBN2014}, that introduces a notion of \emph{generalized Bayesian networks} including the quantum case; recent work in the same line is~\cite{KhannaAnsanelliPuseyWolfe2024}.
+A closely connected formalism is that of~\cite{Fritz2012}, which focuses on (quantum) non-locality in scenarios with several quantum sources.
+The results in~\cite{GBN2014} exploit also the framework of \emph{quantum networks} developed in~\cite{10.1103/PhysRevA.80.022339}.
+It should be noted that \emph{quantum networks} and \emph{quantum Bayesian networks}, despite their similar names, are distinct frameworks with different purposes.
+In particular, quantum networks cannot encode BNs: a classical operational-probabilistic theory in~\cite{10.1103/PhysRevA.80.022339} is not a BN---see the discussion in~\cite[Section~3.1 and Example~10]{GBN2014}.